gvwilson/thirdbit/src/fiction/iffy/index.md

 turned right into a side alley to cut back toward the main street, and stopped in her tracks.
-The raccoon sitting on its haunches in the middle of the alley cocked its head and chirrupped at her.
+The raccoon sitting on its haunches in the middle of the alley cocked its head and chirruped at her.

 *«follow / assist»*